Berry-Edition/.github/profile/README.md

 # Welcome to Berry Edition

 ## About Us
-**Berry Edition** is an organization dedicated to creativity, programmation and independence.
+**Berry Edition** is a creative and independent organization for developers.

-We mosly focus on WEB and Game Design.
+We are passionate about building engaging digital experiences, pushing the boundaries of technology, and fostering innovation.

+## Our Mission
+We aim to create high-quality, inspiring projects while promoting a culture of creativity, integrity, and independence.

-## Our motto
+## Our Motto
-Don't be evil.
-And if we ever remove this motto, it's because we are evil now.
+> *"Don't be evil."*
+If this motto ever disappears, consider it a warning.